 For more information on the benefits of the Citrix Secure Private Access service, visit Tech Brief: Secure Private Access.

 The Citrix Gateway service (formerly the NetScaler Gateway Service) is used with Citrix Secure Private Access for a fully cloud-hosted environment, managed by Citrix.

 The Citrix Gateway service delivers a unified experience to SaaS apps, and Virtual Apps and Desktops, by providing external connectivity to workspaces based on an advanced policy infrastructure.

 Follow the steps to set up the Citrix Gateway service, then test and share the Workspace URL with your subscribers to give them remote access.
 For more information on configuring SaaS apps within the Citrix Gateway service, see Support for Software as a Service Apps.

-Integrate the Citrix Secure Browser service into your workspaces to isolate web browsing and protect the corporate network from browser-based attacks.
+Integrate the Citrix Remote Browser Isolation service into your workspaces to isolate web browsing and protect the corporate network from browser-based attacks.
 When subscribers navigate to the Workspace URL, their published browsers are shown, along with other apps and desktops that are configured in other Citrix Cloud services.

-To give subscribers access to a secure browser, set up the Secure Browser Service, and then test and share the Workspace URL with your subscribers.
+To give subscribers access to a remote isolated browser, set up Remote Browser Isolation, and then test and share the Workspace URL with your subscribers.

 Citrix Endpoint Management allows you to manage device and app policies with strict security for identity, devices, apps, data, and networks.
 Integration with Citrix Workspace differs for new and existing customers.
 For more information on integrating Endpoint Management with Citrix Workspace, visit Integration with Citrix Workspace experience.